 A complete medical history and physical examination are required of all students by the time of registration for courses.
-The State Immunization Law requires that all full-time students born after 1956, (and all full-time and part-time students in the health sciences), present evidence that they are immunized by having two measles, mumps and rubella vaccines; diphtheria, pertussis, and tetanus; three hepatitis B vaccines; and a meningitis vaccine or signed official waiver, in order to register for classes; medical and religious exemptions are allowed with appropriate documentation.
+The State Immunization Law requires that all full-time students born after 1956, (and all full-time and part-time students in the health sciences), present evidence that they are immunized by having two measles, mumps, and rubella vaccines (MMR); diphtheria, pertussis, and tetanus (TDap); three hepatitis B vaccines; two varicella vaccines or documented evidence of having had chicken pox; and a meningitis vaccine or signed official waiver, in order to register for classes; medical and religious exemptions are allowed with appropriate documentation.
+Additionally, Lasell College requires the completion of the Tuberculin Risk Questionnaire.